Visa Traveler

 REASON

-“I am not satisfied that you are a genuinely seeking entry as a visitor and that you intend to leave the UK at the end of your visit”
+“I am not satisfied that you are genuinely seeking entry as a visitor and that you intend to leave the UK at the end of your visit”

 REASON